 These are additional expenses incurred when buying a home.
 These costs can add up to anywhere from 1.5% to 4% of the purchase price of the property.
 Some of these costs include land transfer tax, legal fees, interest adjustment costs, property taxes, etc. Closing costs are usually payable at closing.

 A date on which ownership rights are transferred from a seller to the buyer and the buyer takes possession of the property.

 A mortgage that cannot be paid off (in part or in full) before the end of the term without incurring penalties.
 Usually, the lender allows some room for limited pre-payments, however, payments exceeding the allowed limit will result in prepayment charges.

-Is an Offer to Purchase that is subject to certain conditions, for example, mortgage approval.
+This is an Offer to Purchase that is subject to certain conditions, for example, mortgage approval.
 A time limit is usually stipulated for the conditions to be met.

-A mortgage taken out by a borrower who has a down payment that is 20% or more of the purchase price of the house.
+This is a mortgage taken out by a borrower who has a down payment that is 20% or more of the purchase price of the house.
 In this case, it is not mandatory for the borrower to obtain mortgage insurance on the loan.

 Credit Report or Credit Score

 A lender uses the borrower’s credit report or score to assess their creditworthiness i.e. the probability that they could default on their loan.

 This is money deposited in trust by the buyer when they are submitting an Offer to Purchase on a property.
 The funds are held by the seller’s lawyer or real estate agent until the sale is closed.